 Event From 1898 To 1958

 In 1868, the area being a notorious slum, Angela Burdett-Coutts had Columbia Market built as a covered food market with 400 stalls.
 But for various reasons it was not a success, and after being used as warehouse and workshops the market closed in 1886.
 Immediately east of the market Coutts also built the residential Columbia Dwellings, completed 1859-62, which had its own church, swimming pool and baths and a laundry, all designed by Henry Darbishire.
+The name 'Columbia' was chosen in recognition of the bishopric of British Columbia, founded by Burdett-Coutts in 1857.

 Drawings and photos show some impressive buildings, but despite their quality they were demolished in 1958.
 The modernist tower block Sivill House and other low-rise housing replaced the Coutts buildings.
 The new streets having names such as Old Market Square and Georgina Gardens.